 What types of whole of life insurance are there?

-There are three different types of whole life insurance available, from a range of different life insurance companies.
+There are three main types of whole life insurance UK companies offer.

 Non-profit whole of life insurance is when you pay a set premium throughout your life.
 Your insurer then pays out a fixed cash sum when you die.